ILLGrenoble/visa-docs/docs/source/development/development-etl.md

 The ETL should import information about users.
 Most importantly here is the association of roles to users.
 VISA will work without any user data being injected but there will be no admin users or support users.

 Different roles are associated to different users which can either be related to VISA itself or to the function of the person within the facility.
-These roles are pre-defined and experience has given us some insights into these and are important when providing support to users:
+These roles are pre-defined and experience has given us some insights into these and are important when providing support to users.

+Some roles may only be temporary, for example the Guest role.
+This is accounted for in the data model and expiry dates can be provided when associating a role to a user (if no expiry date is given then the role is permanent).

 | Role                 | Type        | Description                                                                                                                                         |
 |----------------------|-------------|-----------------------------------------------------------------------------------------------------------------------------------------------------|